Sources: DeBoer agrees to be next Bama coach

-Washington's Kalen DeBoer, who guided the Huskies to a Pac-12 championship and a spot in the College Football Playoff National Championship game this past season, has agreed to a deal to become the next head coach at Alabama, sources told ESPN's Pete Thamel on Friday.
+Washington's Kalen DeBoer, who guided the Huskies to a Pac-12 championship and a spot in the College Football Playoff National Championship game this past season, has agreed to a deal to become the next head coach at Alabama, sources told ESPN on Friday.

-DeBoer informed the Huskies on Friday he is leaving for Alabama, sources said, and a deal is expected to be made official later in the day.
+DeBoer informed his Washington players and staff on Friday he is leaving for Alabama, sources told ESPN, and a deal is expected to be made official later in the day.

 DeBoer, 49, would inherit one of the most coveted jobs in college football -- and one of the most difficult -- in replacing Saban, whose teams won nine SEC titles and six national championships in his 17 seasons at the school.
 Saban, who had a 206-29 record at Alabama, retired Wednesday.

-Washington athletic director Troy Dannen has made an aggressive pitch to keep DeBoer, sources told ESPN's Pete Thamel, with a new contract that would make him one of the 10 highest-paid coaches in the FBS and more than double his current annual salary of $4.2 million.
+Washington athletic director Troy Dannen made an aggressive pitch to keep DeBoer, sources told Thamel, with a new contract that would make him one of the 10 highest-paid coaches in the FBS and more than double his current annual salary of $4.2 million.

-DeBoer would owe Washington a $12 million buyout if he leaves.
+DeBoer will owe Washington a $12 million buyout when he leaves.
 He signed a two-year contract extension through the 2028 season in November.

 Washington hired DeBoer to resurrect its program after the Huskies went 4-8 in Jimmy Lake's second season as coach in 2021.
 With Indiana transfer Michael Penix Jr. orchestrating Washington's high-flying offense, the Huskies more than doubled their victory total during an 11-2 campaign in 2022.